FTDS-assignment-bay/FTDS-007-HCK-group-002/README.md

 **Problem Statement:**

-To develop a machine learning model that predicts customer churn in the telecommunications industry with at least 80% recalll score, and to segment the identified "at-risk" customers into clusters for targeted retention strategies.
+To develop a machine learning model that predicts customer churn in the telecommunications industry with at least 80% recall score, and to segment the identified "at-risk" customers into clusters for targeted retention strategies.

 ## Datasets